codemix/YiiElasticSearch/README.md

 ));
 ```

-The data from `$dataProvider->data` is a list of ActiveRecords, just like from a regular
+The data from `$dataProvider->data` is a list of ActiveRecords, just like from an ordinary
 `CActiveDataProvider`.
 So you can use it in any list or grid view.

 ## Raw requests